 The modern design uses the same basic principle but in a far more efficient and stylish way.
 The cylindrical beaker is generally made of glass and has a metal lid with a plunger attached with a very fine mesh filter.

-Although there are other variations, including a plunger which pulls or an insulated press to keep your coffee hot, this is the most common type seen today and the one closest to the original intended design.
+Although there are other variations, including a plunger which pulls or an insulated press to keep your coffee ho.
+This is the most common type seen today and the one closest to the original intended design.

 How Does a French Press Work?